Mental Health Tribunal

 The Mental Health Tribunal will continue to schedule hearings to determine applications for Treatment Orders, renewal of Treatment Orders, 60-day and 180-day reviews, applications for the Authorisation of Treatment, review of Authorisation of Treatment, review of Supervision Orders and the review of Restriction Orders.

-To do this safely we have stopped conducting face-to-face hearings.
-We will now be conducting hearings by video conference, online face-face and teleconference for the immediate future.
+We are now be conducting hearings by video conference, online face-face and teleconference.
 All parties will be afforded an opportunity to be heard with respect to natural justice, procedural fairness and any other relevant considerations.

 All parties to proceedings will be required to provide the Tribunal with preferred telephone numbers for participation in hearings.